 Friday, November 13th, at a conference, Professor Hannu Koskinen, gave a speech about space as an almost infinite source of surprises.
 Being a part of the Rosetta team, he reminded the audience about comments on the first images showing the duck-shaped comet 67P/Chyryumov-Gerasimenko.
 The images of Pluto, captured by New Horizons, also were more surprising […]Read More Prepare for surprises

 Wherever you are early November you can see our closest planet, Venus, glimmering in the morning sky.
 Sometimes it appears as a morning star, sometimes like a bright evening star.
 Asteres planetai was the term used in ancient Greece before anyone got clues enough to build up a knowledge about these wandering stars.
-Now Venus is illuminating the […]Read More To Venus with (love?)
+Now Venus […]Read More To Venus with (love?)

 “It’s beautiful!”
 Ok.
 That is reason enough to look at the dark sky.
 But, of course, there’s more to it.
 The good thing is that there is a lot more you can find out about the solar system just by looking at the moon and our closest planets with the naked eye!
 The image above […]Read More Have a look – and see